-The lower right hand corner shows the base memory size, extended memory size, expanded memory size and the other memory size of your system.
+The lower right hand corner shows the base memory size, extended memory size, expanded memory size, and the other memory size of your system.
 You cannot alter these items; your computer automatically detects and displays them.

 The Other Memory size refers to the memory located between 640K and 1024K.
 This is the memory address space used for different applications.
-DOS uses this area to load device drivers to keep base memory free for application programs.
-Shadow RAM uses this area also.
+DOS and Shadow RAM use this area to load device drivers to keep base memory free for application programs.